-Dr. Rhoden completed her Doctor of Musical Arts degree in Piano Pedagogy and Performance at the University of South Carolina.
-She received the Master of Church Music degree and Performer’s Certificate in piano from the Southern Baptist Theological Seminary, in addition to a Bachelor of Music Education degree and Certificate in Piano Performance from Florida State University.
-Rhoden has studied piano with Maurice Hinson, Charles Fugo, Leonard Mastrogiacomo, Carolyn Bridger, Leonidas Lipovetsky, and Karyl Louwenaar Leuck.
-An active member of Music Teachers National Association, she currently serves on the MTNA Nominating Committee and is on the Board of Directors for the Indiana Music Teachers Association as chair of the state collegiate chapters of MTNA.
-Rhoden was honored with the 2010 Teacher of the Year award from the Indiana Music Teachers Association.
+Rhoden completed her Doctor of Musical Arts degree in Piano Pedagogy/Performance at the University of South Carolina, Master of Church Music degree and Performer’s Certificate at the Southern Baptist Theological Seminary, and Bachelor of Music Education degree and Certificate in Piano Performance at Florida State University.
+She has studied piano with Maurice Hinson, Charles Fugo, Leonard Mastrogiacomo, Carolyn Bridger, Leonidas Lipovetsky, and Karyl Louwenaar Leuck.
+An active member of Music Teachers National Association (MTNA), she has served on various national committees and is a past-president of the state affiliate Indiana Music Teachers Association (IMTA).
+She has served on the IMTA Board of Directors since 1999 (currently as chair of the state collegiate chapters) and has been honored with both the IMTA Teacher of the Year and Distinguished Service awards.